VirtualPlantLab/PlantSimEngine.jl/docs/src/extending/implement_a_model.md

 However, you have to remember that if your model calls another one, you'll have to use the internal implementation directly to avoid the overheads of the generic functions (you don't want all these checks).

-So if you want to implement a new photosynthesis model, you have to make your own method for the `photosynthesis!_` function.
-But here we are trying to implement a new stomatal conductance model.
-Well, this one is the most complicated process to implement actually, because it is computed in two steps: `stomatal_conductance!_` and `gs_closure`.
+So if you want to implement a new light interception model, you have to make your own method for the `light_interception!_` function.

-`gs_closure` is the function that actually implements the conductance model, but only the stomatal closure part.
-This one does not modify its input, it computes the result and returns it.
-Then `stomatal_conductance!_` uses this output to compute the stomatal conductance.
-But why not implementing just `stomatal_conductance!_`?
-Because `gs_closure` is used elsewhere, usually in the photosynthesis model, before actually computing the stomatal conductance.

-So in practice, the `stomatal_conductance!_` implementation is rather generic and will not be modified by developers.
-They will rather implement their method for `gs_closure`, that will be used automatically by `stomatal_conductance!_`.

 !!! warning
-    We need to import all the functions we need to use or extend, so Julia knows we are extending the methods from PlantSimEngine and/or PlantBiophysics, and not defining our own functions.
-To do so, you can prefix the said functions by the package name, or import them before *e.g.*:
+    We need to import all the functions we need to use or extend, so Julia knows we are extending the methods from PlantSimEngine, and not defining our own functions.
+To do so, we prefix the said functions by the package name, or import them before *e.g.*:
-    `import PlantSimEngine: inputs_, outputs_
+    `import PlantSimEngine: inputs_, outputs_`

 So let's do it!
-Here is our own implementation of the stomatal closure for a `ModelList` component models:
+Here is our own implementation of the light interception for a `ModelList` component models:

 ```@example usepkg
-function PlantBiophysics.gs_closure(::BandB, models, status, meteo, constants, extras)
+function light_interception!_(::Beer, models, status, meteo, constants, extras)
-    models.stomatal_conductance.g1 * meteo.Rh / status.Cₛ
+    status.PPFD =
+        meteo.Ri_PAR_f *
+        exp(-models.light_interception.k * status.LAI) *
+        constants.J_to_umol
 end
 ```

-The first argument (`::BandB`) means this method will only execute when the function is called with a first argument that is of type `BandB`.
-This is our way of telling Julia that this method is implementing the `BandB` algorithm.
+The first argument (`::Beer`) means this method will only execute when the function is called with a first argument that is of type `Beer`.
+This is our way of telling Julia that this method is implementing the `Beer` model for the light interception process.

 An important thing to note is that our variables are stored in different structures:

-- `models`: the models parameters
+- `models`: lists the processes and the models parameters (we use `k`from Beer here using `models.light_interception.k`)
 - `meteo`: the micro-climatic conditions
 - `status`: the input and output variables of the models
-- `constants`: the constants
+- `constants`: any constants given as a struct or a `NamedTuple`
-- `extras`: any other value or object
+- `extras`: any other value or object (*e.g.* it is used to pass the node when computing MTGs)

 !!! note
     The micro-meteorological conditions are always given for one time-step inside the models methods, so they are always of `Atmosphere` type.
-The `Weather` type of conditions are handled earlier by the generic functions.
+The `Tables.jl` type (*e.g.* `TimeStepTable` or `DataFrame`) conditions are handled earlier by the generic functions, *i.e.* `light_interception()` and `light_interception!()`, not `light_interception!_()`.

 OK !
 So that's it ?
 Almost.
 One last thing to do is to define a method for inputs/outputs so that PlantSimEngine knows which variables are needed for our model, and which it computes.
-Remember that the actual model is implemented for `stomatal_conductance!_`, so we have to tell PlantSimEngine which ones are needed, and what are their default value:
+Remember that the actual model is implemented for `light_interception!_`, so we have to tell PlantSimEngine which ones are needed, and what are their default value:

-- Inputs: `:Rh` and `:Cₛ` for our specific implementation, and `:A` for `stomatal_conductance!_`
-- Outputs: our model does not compute any new variable, and `stomatal_conductance!_` computes, well, `:Gₛ`
+- Inputs: `:LAI`, the leaf area index (m² m⁻²)
+- Outputs: `:PPFD`, the photosynthetic photon flux density (μmol m⁻² s⁻¹)

-Here is how we actually implement our methods:
+Here is how we communicate that to PlantSimEngine:

 ```@example usepkg
-function PlantSimEngine.inputs_(::BandB)
+function PlantSimEngine.inputs_(::Beer)
-    (Rh=-999.99,Cₛ=-999.99,A=-999.99)
+    (LAI=-Inf,)
 end

-function PlantSimEngine.outputs_(::BandB)
+function PlantSimEngine.outputs_(::Beer)
-    (Gₛ=-999.99,)
+    (PPFD=-Inf,)
 end
 ```